-The Corporation's cash and cash equivalents and financial assets at amortised cost, as disclosed in Notes 7, 8 and 14, respectively, are included in this category.
+The Corporation's cash and cash equivalents and financial assets at amortised cost, as disclosed in Notes 7 and 8, respectively, are included this category.

 Cash pertains to cash on hand and in banks.

 Cash equivalents includes short-term placements with original maturities of three months or less from dates of placements and that are subject to insignificant risk of changes in value.